jonashackt/crossplane-aws-azure/README.md

     apiVersion: crossplane.jonashackt.io/v1alpha1
     kind: XObjectStorage

-  # When an XR is created in response to a claim Crossplane needs to know where
+  # When an XR is created Crossplane needs to know where
   # it should create the XR's connection secret.
 This is configured using the
   # 'writeConnectionSecretsToNamespace' field.
   writeConnectionSecretsToNamespace: crossplane-system